 From the geographic point of view, our country possesses natural advantages for defense.
 Our ancestors, 2000 years ago, took advantage of the mountainous terrain in constructing the Great Wall.
 From east to west, our country extends through more than 65 degrees of longitude.
 From north to south, it includes the climates of the frigid, temperate, and torrid zones.
 In any discussion of military success or failure, we have always considered topography and climate of great importance.
 Rivers, mountains, and deserts abound in our interior and in the west; arctic cold alternates with tropic heat.
 Invaders in the past have succeeded in holding only a part of our country for a limited time.
 They have never permanently controlled the whole of our country for a long time.
 Even in the Yuan and Qing dynasties, when the strongest forces attempted to conquer us, they were able to occupy only certain strategic points, and the spirit of resistance among the people was not crushed.
 Today a nation of 70 million people thinks it can absorb a nation of six times its population and with a far older history and civilization.
 What a mad dream!
 Topography and climate are again combining against China’s invaders.
 No weapon in the world will be effective against this combination, reinforced by the firm determination and mighty strength of our people.
 Geographically, our country cannot be conquered.

 But just how, then, was China to be rid of the Japanese?
 Chiang’s plan in a nutshell was to maintain the status quo, to neither try for victory nor accept defeat, until Japan’s ever-growing belligerence all over East Asia and the Pacific angered other nations enough to secure the allies he felt he needed to win the war.
 “The rest of the world is bound to catch fire from the Asiatic blaze,” said his brother-in-law and finance minister T.V.
 Soong.
 “A great war is inevitably coming, and China has only to hold out until that happens.”
-More than ever before, Chiang was playing for the international public.
-For all that he loathed and feared the Communists, he couldn’t afford to appear to be giving his feud with them priority over his war against Japan; the Communists, for their part, were also engaged in an international public-relations effort, and thus in much the same situation.
-Therefore these two groups who had been locked in an existential struggle with one another for a decade prior to July of 1937 felt mutually compelled to make at least an outward show of common cause: Chiang, for example, allowed Communist delegates to participate in an admittedly almost powerless People’s Political Council in Chongqing.
-Much of the communication between the two factions was mediated by Soong Ching-ling, who had joined her family in Chongqing despite her antipathy for Chiang, hoping thereby to be a patriotic example for everyone.
+In other words, Chiang was still performing first and foremost for an international audience.
+For all that he loathed and feared the Communists, he couldn’t afford to appear to be giving his feud with them priority over his war against Japan.
+And the Communists, for their part, were also engaged in an international public-relations effort, and thus in much the same situation.
+Therefore these two groups who had been locked in an existential struggle with one another for a decade prior to July of 1937 felt mutually compelled to make at least an outward show of common cause.
+Chiang, for example, allowed Communist delegates to participate in an admittedly almost powerless People’s Political Council in Chongqing.
+Much of the communication between the two factions was mediated by Soong Ching-ling, who had joined her family in Chongqing despite her antipathy for Chiang, hoping thereby to set a patriotic example for everyone.
 Needless to say, however, the two sides never ceased jockeying for postwar advantage behind the scenes.
 “The Japanese are a disease of the skin,” said Chiang privately.
 “The Communists are a disease of the blood.”